momentohq/client-sdk-python/CONTRIBUTING.md

 ### Install rust

-The code generation used to create the synchronous client from the asynchronous one requires rust.
+The code generation library used to create the synchronous client from the asynchronous one requires rust.
 Install it by following the instructions on the rust [website](https://www.rust-lang.org/tools/install).